alx-sch/42_philosophers/README.md

 - **Altruistic Behavior (`altruism_factor = 1`):** Philosophers wait the full thinking time before eating, prioritizing others but risking their own starvation due to delays.

-- **Balanced Behavior (`altruism_factor = 0.9`):** Philosophers delay eating just enough to minimize starvation risks for others while maintaining their own needs.
+- **Balanced Behavior (e.g., `altruism_factor = 0.9`):** Philosophers delay eating just enough to minimize starvation risks for others while maintaining their own needs.
 This strikes a balance between self-interest and collective fairness, ensuring that all philosophers are kept alive as long as possible.

 Taken this into consideration, the thinking time is defined as: